rabbitholegg/questdk-plugins/packages/testpr/README.md

-## Noconfig Plugin for Boost
+## TestPr Plugin for Boost

 ### New Plugin TODO list

 1. Find the ABI of the function your transaction is calling, and add export it as a const in the abi.ts file
     1.  this can be multiple ABIs, if the transaction is calling multiple functions
-2.  in Noconfig.ts, fill out each Action function by mapping the ActionParams to the ABI of the function
+2.  in TestPr.ts, fill out each Action function by mapping the ActionParams to the ABI of the function